minio/docs/source/reference/minio-mc-admin/mc-admin-group.rst

 .. start-mc-admin-group-desc

-The :mc-cmd:`mc admin group` command manages groups on a MinIO deployment.
+The :mc:`mc admin group` command manages groups on a MinIO deployment.

 .. end-mc-admin-group-desc